Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Dark matter capture in galactic neutron stars

 Within the multi-scatter capture framework \cite{Bramante:2017xlb}, the probability that DM particle scatters $S$ times within the celestial object is given by

-where the optical depth, $\tau = 1.5 \, \sigma_{\chi n}/ \sigma_{\rm sat}$, $\sigma_{\chi n}$ is the DM nucleon cross-section and $\sigma_{\rm sat}$ is the saturation cross-section, defined as $\sigma_{\rm sat} = \frac{\pi \, R^2}{N_n}$.
+where the optical depth, $\tau = 1.5 \, \sigma_{\chi n}/ \sigma_{\rm sat}$, $\sigma_{\chi n}$ is the DM nucleon cross-section and $\sigma_{\rm sat}$ is the saturation cross-section, defined as $\sigma_{\rm sat} = \pi \, R^2/N_n$.
 Here $N_n$ is the number of nucleons within the astrophysical object.
 The total capture rate within a celestial body situated at a distance $r$ from the galactic center is given by \cite{Bramante:2017xlb},

-where $M$, $R$ being the mass, radius of the concerned celestial body respectively, $G$ is the Gravitational constant, $\bar{v}$ is the DM velocity dispersion, $\rho_{\chi} (r)$ is the density of DM in the neighbourhood of the celestial object, and $m_{\chi}$ is the mass of the DM.
-The term $v_S$ is defined as $v_S = v_{\rm esc} (1-\frac{\beta_{+}}{2})^{- S/2}$ with $\beta_{+} = \frac{4 \, m_{\chi} \, m_n}{(m_{\chi} + m_n)^2}$ is related to the DM energy loss by the scattering event.
-As it is evident from Eq. \eqref{pN}, the scattering probability of large number of scatterings is highly suppressed making it sufficient to truncate the summation in Eq. \eqref{CN} for a finite value of $S$ which is larger than the optical depth.
+where $M$, $R$ being the mass, radius of the concerned celestial body respectively, $G$ is the Gravitational constant, $\bar{v}$ is the DM velocity dispersion which is $\sim 100 \, {\rm km/s}$ in our region of interest, as can be seen from \cite{Sofue2013RotationCA,Sofue2016RotationAM,Sofue2020RotationCO}.
+To remain conservative, we have set the value to the solar neighborhood one at $\bar{v} \approx 220 \, {\rm km/s}$.
+In Eq.\,(\ref{CN}), $\rho_{\chi} (r)$ is the density of DM in the neighbourhood of the celestial object and $m_{\chi}$ is the mass of the DM.
+The term $v_S$ is defined as $v_S = v_{\rm esc} (1-\frac{\beta_{+}}{2})^{- S/2}$ with $\beta_{+} = 4 \, m_{\chi} \, m_n / (m_{\chi} + m_n)^2$ which is related to the DM energy loss by the scattering event.
+As it is evident from Eq.\,\eqref{pN}, the scattering probability of large number of scatterings is highly suppressed making it sufficient to truncate the summation in Eq.\,\eqref{CN} for a finite value of $S$ which is larger than the optical depth.
 We have incorporated the leading relativistic corrections to the capture rate.

 There is compelling evidence that the galactic center can host a considerable population of neutron stars \cite{Freitag:2006qf,Hopman:2006xn,Merritt_2010,Generozov:2018niv}.
 Recent observations of O/B stars near the galactic center indicate an enhanced rate of \emph{in situ} neutron star and black hole formation \cite{Genzel:2003cn,Levin:2003kp}.
 The radial profile of neutron stars near the galactic center is estimated considering both the historical injection and the continuous formation of the \emph{in situ} population.
-Due to its high density of neutron stars the galactic center is an attractive region of the sky to probe for DM capture.
+Due to its high density of neutron stars, the galactic center is an attractive region of the sky to probe for DM capture.
 The generalization of the DM capture due to this population of NS is straightforward and can be written as